na-na-hi/renget/archive/localmodelslinks.md

 [TabbyAPI](https://github.com/theroyallab/tabbyAPI)|FASTAPI application for exllama2 backend for use with SillyTavern
 |
-[SillyTavern](https://github.com/SillyTavern/SillyTavern)|Frontend that is a heavily modified TavernAI fork [vllm](https://github.com/vllm-project/vllm)|Inference library with fast inferencing and PagedAttention for kv management
+[SillyTavern](https://github.com/SillyTavern/SillyTavern)|Frontend that is a heavily modified TavernAI fork [vllm](https://github.com/vllm-project/vllm)|Inference library with fast inferencing and PagedAttention for KV management
 |
 **LLM Tools**|
 [Axolotl](https://github.com/OpenAccess-AI-Collective/axolotl)|Finetuning tool for various architectures with integrated support for flash attention and rope scaling